L4TN/SciCrop-Geolocalizations-App/README.md

 - [ ] Building a deployment process with Makefile.

 ## Clean Development pratices and Patterns
-This section describes the set of practices in writing software for greater code readability and maintainability based on the Clean code book.
+This section describes the set of practices in writing software for greater code readability and maintainability based on the Clean code book that were applied in this project: